MIK-dev-team/MIK-System/docs/development_instructions.md

 You will have to rebuild the created images if you either make changes to a Dockerfile or if you add a new gem.
     * to rebuild the images, run ```docker-compose build```

+## Adding front-end assets
+You can easily add front-end assets using Yarn.
+Since the front-end assets are almost completely handled by Yarn, you can simply use ```docker-compose run web yarn add NAME-OF-ASSET```.
+Same for removing front-end assets.
+See more details in the Yarn documentation.

 ## Running tests
 * Before running the tests: